 Mamet, an affable, unpretentious man, has written 23 plays, eight collections of essays, two novels, five children’s books, two books of poetry, and eighteen films.
 He first found acclaim as a playwright in 1976, at the age of 28, with his trio The Duck Variations, Sexual Perversity in Chicago, and American Buffalo.
 In 1984, when he was 39, he was awarded the Pulitzer Prize for his searing play Glengarry Glen Ross, about desperate salesmen trying to dupe suckers into buying worthless swampland in Florida.
-He also penned the screenplay for the powerful movie adaptation released in 1992, starring Jack Lemmon, Al Pacino, Alan Arkin, Ed Harris, Kevin Spacey and Alec Baldwin.
+He also penned the screenplay for the powerful movie adaptation released in 1992, which starred Jack Lemmon, Al Pacino, Alan Arkin, Ed Harris, Kevin Spacey and Alec Baldwin.

 Mamet broke into the movie business at the age of 36, when his screenplay for the remake of The Postman Always Rings Twice (based on the novel by James M. Cain) was produced in a film directed by Bob Rafelson.